unifralabs/solidity-now/how-it-works/README.md

 ### Step 1: build evm of Scroll

-> We fork repository from <https://github.com/scroll-tech/go-ethereum.git> based on `prealpha-v5.1`.
+We fork repository from <https://github.com/scroll-tech/go-ethereum.git> based on `prealpha-v5.1`.
-> Than we modify to enable `evm t8ntool`.
-> For detail modification we made, see <https://github.com/unifra20/go-ethereum/tree/for_retesteth>
->
+We make the following changes to execution the testing:

->1. modification t8ntool to enable BaseFee
+- modify `t8ntool` to enable BaseFee
->2. modification to support the fork 'Merged'
+- modify to support the fork 'Merged'
->2. change `CODEHASH` algorithm from poseidon to Keccak256. (`Scroll team also have done this in the latest branch.`)
+- change `CODEHASH` algorithm from poseidon to Keccak256. (`Scroll team also have done this in the latest branch.`)

+For more detail modification we made, see <https://github.com/unifra20/go-ethereum/tree/for_retesteth>

 Run following script to build the testing target